Atharv279/Website/content/posts/sample-article-1.md

 ---
-title: Mutual Fund Returns (YTD May 2025): Small & Mid-Caps Lead
+title: "Mutual Fund Returns (YTD May 2025): Small & Mid-Caps Lead"
-date: 2024-07-24
+date: "2025-07-01"
-category: Mutual Funds
+category: "Mutual Funds"
 ---

+## Introduction

 2025 has been a year of broad market participation, with small and mid-cap funds delivering notable returns.
 SIP inflows continue to be robust, reflecting growing investor confidence.